FRRouting/frr/doc/user/bgp.rst

    the operator has turned off communication to zebra and is running bgpd as a complete standalone process.

+.. option:: -K, --graceful_restart

+   Bgpd will use this option to denote either a planned FRR graceful restart or a bgpd-only graceful restart, and this will drive the BGP GR restarting router procedures.

 LABEL MANAGER
 -------------